Properties of the Strong Data Processing Constant for R\'enyi Divergence: Lower bounds for the SDPI constants

 where we use the fact that $\partial_i Q(0) = 0$ and $Q^{\eta}(0) = Q^{\eta - 1}(0) = 1$.
 Therefore, $S_2(0) \leq 0$ is equivalent to

 Since $i$ is arbitrary and, indeed, one can choose any $f_{\ell}$ to be $f_n$ in Eq. \eqref{eq:elln}, which means that $\eta$ should satisfy

 which is the desired result. \end{proof}

-Note that the theorem gives a lower bound that is easy to calculate compared to Theorem \ref{thm:1} and does not depend on $\alpha$.
+Note that the theorem gives a lower bound that is easier to calculate compared to Theorem \ref{thm:1} and does not depend on $\alpha$.
 Therefore, one could take $\alpha \downarrow 1$ and obtain a lower bound of $\eta_{\text{KL}}(\mu, K)$.

 We shall see in the following example that in the two-dimensional BSC, the lower bounds given in Theorem \ref{thm:1} and \ref{thm:main} coincide.
 As mentioned above, one could take $\alpha \downarrow 1$ to retrieve a classical lower bound for $\eta_{\text{KL}}$. \begin{exmp} Let $\mu = \text{Ber}(1/2)$ and $K = \text{BSC}(\varepsilon)$ for $0 \leq \varepsilon \leq 1/2$.
 We have $\mu K = \text{Ber}(1/2)$ in this case.
 Hence, Theorem \ref{thm:main} gives